 And while it may seem complicated, construction financing isn’t all that different from regular mortgage financing.

-In addition to the regular information that a broker would gather, lenders would typically want:
+In addition to the standard information that a broker would gather, lenders will typically want:

 - A fully costed budget

-- Fixed price contract from a licenced builder
+- Fixed price contract from a licensed builder

 - Course of Construction insurance